EvanoriMemoria/aberrant_winds/src/pages/servers/000-voting-now-open.md

 ### Voting is Open!

 Head on over to the discord to join in the vote for the next rotational server!
+Vote until Friday February 17th!